RedPointGlobal/redpoint-aml/README.md

-## Redpoint Automated Machine Learning (AML): Deployment on Kubernetes
+## Redpoint Automated Machine Learning (AML) - Deployment on Kubernetes
 AML gives you the ability to use machine learning on your data without requiring data scientist-level expertise.

 AML is packaged as Docker Container Images.
 These container images are archived to Redpoint Global's private docker repository.